 9. Apply Alliteration

 Christine Blain, senior account executive at SHIFT Communications, says alliteration is a great way to get people to read your press release.
 “Employing this classic writing technique often results in a catchy headline that’s more likely to pique interest and stay in readers’ minds.”

 10. Answer “Who cares?”

-The big challenge with your press release is to make sure that people read your headline and actually care about learning more.
-Anthony Kirlew, founder and chief strategist at AKA Internet Marketing, says, in your headline, you need to: “Answer the ‘who cares’ question.
+The big challenge with your press release is to make sure that people read your headline and care about learning more.
+Anthony Kirlew, founder and chief strategist at Infinion Marketing, says, in your headline, you need to: “Answer the ‘who cares’ question.
 Many do not and therefore don’t get the desired exposure.”

 Want to get the most out of your next press release?
 Download our Quick and Easy Guide to Sharing Your Press Release With the World.